 Temporary Online Resources

-Thanks to their providers, these resources are temporarily available free of charge beginning in March 2020.
+Thanks to their providers, the following databases are temporarily available free of charge beginning in March 2020.
 They offer ways to access books electronically, in different formats, for a range of ages.
-New resources may be added soon, so check back!
-Also, please make sure to scroll down to see a list of links that may be useful for learning at home!

 From Junior Library Guild